 Why You Should Join

-CaNCURE has trained 45 undergraduates since 2015.
+CaNCURE has trained over 50 undergraduates since 2015.
 These students have joined us from 11 different majors, including behavioral neuroscience, biology, biochemistry, bioengineering, biomedical physics, cell and molecular biology, chemical engineering, English, health sciences, nursing, and physics.
 Our large pool of mentors ensures that we can pair each student with a mentor who matches their background, research interests, and career goals.

 CaNCURE trainees have published 13 papers, presented 12 talks and 63 posters at conferences, and won 20 awards to-date.